ITT Technical Institute-Charlotte South (Closed 2016)

 Source: 2015 (or latest year available) IPEDS

-- The nearest community college to ITT Technical Institute-Charlotte South is The Art Institute of Charlotte (0.4 miles away).
+- The nearest community college to ITT Technical Institute-Charlotte South is Carolinas College of Health Sciences (4.5 miles away).

 - College Location Mi.
 Students